Microsoft-Club-SIST/beginner-projects/solutions/Bishal Mohari/Breast Cancer Type Classifier/readme.md

 6. Decision Tree Algorithm — 95.8%

 7. Random Forest Classification — 98.6%

+After doing so we find the Random Forest Classification Model to have the best prediction  power of 98.6% accuracy.

 ## Credits
 The dataset has beem taken from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+%28diagnostic%29).